cloudflare/Cloudflare-WordPress/scripts/deployment/README.md

-# Releasing New Version Of CloudFlare WordPress Plugin
+# Releasing New Version Of Cloudflare WordPress Plugin

 ## How it works